mjwconsult/webform_civicrm_esign/README.md

 Make sure CiviCRM processing is enabled on the webform and that you have added one activity with the type you specified in esign_activity_type_id field.

 Optionally, file the activity on a case by enabling a Case within the CiviCRM processing and setting the Activity to "File on Case".

+* Filenames will be created in the format "sig_20191119000000_firstnamelastname.png" if civicrm firstname/lastname fields are found.
+If not name will be omitted.
+* esign_custom_field and esign_activity_type_id will not be shown in emails / submission views.